Emmaliind/DD2424-Project/README.md

 ./data: 16 classes split into train-val-test sets used for developing model (the rest of the dataset was stored on Google Drive).

-main_model.ipynb: main source code for the model.
+main.ipynb: main source code for the model.
 Developed using Google Colab.

 organize_data: contains code for splitting data into train-val-test sets.